The First Fifty Years

 The organization of Orthodox churches in this country is complicated by numerous overlapping jurisdictions, varying not only by ethnic origin, but also in fidelity to Holy Tradition.
 At the time of St. Nicholas Church's "golden jubilee" in 1979, it was part of the Orthodox Church of America (OCA), descendent of the Russian-American "Metropolia."
 But five years later, under the leadership of priest Stavros Rousos and starosta Vladimir Brockert, the parish "overwhelmingly" voted to return to the Russian Orthodox Church Outside of Russia (ROCOR, which documents indicated was its original jurisdiction).
 The reasons were many, but could be summarized: only ROCOR would allow St. Nicholas Church to preserve its distinctly Russian Orthodox religious & cultural heritage.

 With prudent planning, the transition was accomplished relatively smoothly, without the legal challenges faced by some other churches making the same move.
 With its return to ROCOR, St. Nicholas Church was spiritually reunited with the Church of the Presentation of Christ in the Temple, a ROCOR parish previously established by former St. Nicholas parishioners just a few miles away in Stratford.

 Jumping ahead: in 2007, sixteen years after fall of the Soviet regime, ROCOR was canonically reunited with Moscow—and implicitly with the OCA.
 Since then, St. Nicholas Church has helped to foster friendly relations with OCA and other Orthodox churches in the Bridgeport and New Haven areas.

-Check back next week for more info & photos!
+Check back soon for more info & photos!